borglefink/countsource/README.md

 countsource
 ===========
 A small Go utility for counting source code lines.
+Also counts

 Usage
 ---------